My Secret Little Masterpiece :: Blackout Pie

 Put butter and cocoa butter in medium to large non-metal mixing bowl.

-Remove and add cocoa powder, cream, sugar, and vanilla.
+Remove and add cocoa powder, sugar, and vanilla.
 This King Arthur Flour black cocoa makes for a very dramatic and intensely flavored chocolate layer.
 Make it light cocoa powder if you prefer a lighter brown.

-Mix, stirring until all is smooth.
 Let cool on counter to room temperature (maybe 10-30 minutes, depending on how hot you got it in the microwave).

 Pull crust from refrigerator and pour chocolate layer onto center of crust.
 Spread out level to the bottom of the side edges, leaving a flat round disc of chocolate on the whole crust bottom.

-Refrigerate, at least an hour, up to overnight.
+Refrigerate for an hour, up to overnight.

 CHERRIES ::